jovotech/jovo-framework/docs/advanced-concepts/contributing.md

 $ npm link
 ```

-Now create links in your project
+Now create links in your project:

 ```shell
 $ cd <your project>
 $ npm link jovo-framework